k2s/sysadmin/testrun.org/README.md

 testrun.org is a playground; many people do different things here.
 Not everything is documented, but there is etckeeper to keep track of changes.

-It runs on a VPS in the Hetzner Cloud; the DNS settings are at Hetzner as well.
+~~It runs on a VPS in the Hetzner Cloud;~~ It runs on a bare metal machine at Hetzner; the DNS settings are at Hetzner as well.

 Many users have sudo; passwords are not required.